 All modern browsers have private browsing modes which will allow you to browse safely without anyone being able to retrace your steps.

-To find out more about private browser for your browser, click the link below:
+To find out more about private browsing for your browser, click the link below:

 There is a risk involved in removing all private data from your computer.